MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Get a trial subscription.

-2. Create a new Common Data Service (CDS) environment.
+2. Create a Common Data Service (CDS) environment, if you don't already have one.

 3. install the Guides solution.